logo for organic-pet-digest.com

 • Add the salt to the water and stir.
 Keep at room temperature.
 Apply by either dipping a cotton ball into the solution and squeezing drops into eyes or buy using a glass or plastic dropper.
 Apply drops until they run out of the eye.

-• Doggie Tears Eye Drop for Dog Eye Irritation – Moderate:
+• Doggie Tears Eye Drops for Dog Eye Irritation – Moderate:

 • For more severe irritation, add exactly 5 drops of tincture (alcohol extract) of the herb euphrasia officinalis (also called Eyebright) to the Mild Doggie Tears Mixture above.
 Use 4 times per day.